 Criteria for a training program for family mediators and the model for the training program was drafted on the basis of these main research topics and the first two-weeks-training with 21 family mediators from 21 states was conducted in September and October 2011.
 For this kick-off training, the project partners planned a 60-hour training.

 The secondary component of this project was to ensure the dissemination of the training model across Europe.
 Therefore, secondary training sessions for future instructors were organized.
 The target group for this training were family mediation trainers from 27 European Member States plus Turkey and Croatia.
 Two trainers in each member state of the European Union was the goal.
 These trainers are able to rely on national support with the possibility of organizing integrated training programs.
 The project partners are convinced that this course involve 80 hours of training and took place in February, March and April 2012.
 The final goal of the project is the creation of a network of international family mediators in Europe that will spread further within Europe.

-On April, 25th 2012 the launch of the network could be celebrated with all of the over 70 mediators and trainers in Brussels.
+On 25 April 2012 we were able to celebrate the launch of the network with all of the over 70 mediators and trainers in Brussels.